 Bridgehampton's Mecox Beach is a little closer to the Atlantic, and decidedly south of the highway.
 But it's still on the wrong side of the dune.
 The relative lack of onsite parking here doesn't bother regulars, of whom there are precious few.
 But it's hard to imagine a better place to teach the kids to float than the calm waters of Mecox Bay.
 Jobs Lane, Bridgehampton

 Parochial though it may be, our fair Hamptons aren't all that big.
 (Okay, Montauk is pretty far.
 Does that count?
 Jury's out.)

-Point being, you don't have to drive to the beach, particularly if you're working off a heavy dinner at Clyde's or planning on tipping back one (or a few) too many within sight of the surf.
+Point being, you don't have to drive to the beach, particularly if you're working off a heavy dinner or planning on tipping back one (or a few) too many within sight of the surf.
 There's no bikeshare in Bridgehampton, yet, but all-day bike rentals aren't too hard to find.
 And, last we checked, a dry, sober, comfy ride is just an Uber away.